AgoraNomic/agoranomic.github.io/index.md

 When a player wins, it’s recorded in the ever-growing Scroll of Agora and the game continues.
 Winning is usually tied to a “sub-game”, an activity played within Agora.
-In the past this has included variants of Diplomacy, Go, and Mao - as well as many games of our own design.
+In the past this has included variants of Diplomacy, Go, and Mao&mdash;as well as many games of our own design.

 Crafty and mischievous players may enjoy the time-honored tradition of 'scamming'.
 Since rules change frequently, loopholes often appear.
 Clever